 Regular didactic class days are generally Monday through Friday, 8 a.m. to 5:30 p.m.
+During the first semester of the program, Tuesday through Thursday will be until 6:00 p.m.
 Please note that there will be exceptions to this, such as interprofessionalism events, BCLS, ACLS, required guest lectures, makeup classes outside of these hours and on weekends, etc. As a PA student, all program-related activities take priority over personal activities, and students should plan schedules accordingly.
 The PA program will make every reasonable effort to notify students of changes in a timely manner.
 Class times and locations are subject to change at any time.